 Remember: Look and Listen!

 Walking to school is a wonderful way for students (and sometimes parents!) to get physical activity every day.
 Students who have expended some energy, and breathed in some early morning fresh air, are more ready to learn.
-By reducing vehicle traffic around schools, it is safer for children and improves air quality for all.
+Reducing vehicle traffic around schools is safer for children and improves air quality for all.

 Canadian children are sitting too much and moving too little.
 By encouraging walking to school you’ll be helping your child work towards a happier and healthier lifestyle.
 Physical activity helps children learn better, solve problems easier, and develop healthier brains.